theswedishdev/nightbot-docs/docs/commands/command-ctof.md

-# Celsius to fahrenheit
+# Celsius to Fahrenheit
-A utility command to convert from celsius to fahrenheit.
+A utility command to convert from Celsius to Fahrenheit.

 ## Usage
-`!ctof <temperature in celsius>`
+`!ctof <temperature in Celsius>`

 ### Example
 `!ctof 25`